rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Introduction

-Since the Bitcoin [@Bitcoin:whitepaper] white paper was published in 2008, the world has been speculating on how decentralized ledger technologies could be used to restructure the financial infrastructure of the world to enhance its transparency, digital efficiency, and feature set.
+The world has long been speculating on how the financial infrastructure of the world could be restructured to better serve the world.
+When the Bitcoin [@Bitcoin:whitepaper] white paper was published in 2008, it seemed decentralized ledger technologies could be the missing link that would finally enhance the transparency, digital efficiency, and feature set of our payment options.
 9 years later, Facebook announced a private currency controlled by a group of corporations [@Diem:whitepaper].
 3 years after that the Chinese government announced that they had reached 92,771 transactions per second with their new Central Bank Digital Currency (CBDC) [@ForbesChinaCoin:online].
 And the Eurosystem is set to make a decision on whether to start a digital euro project in mid 2021.

-The direction of crypto currencies is no longer only determined by eccentric visionaries imagining a financial system that gives power back to the people.
+The direction of crypto currencies is no longer determined by eccentric visionaries imagining a financial system that gives power back to the people.
 Governments and large corporations have joined the race for the worlds leading digital currency.
 Whether for profit, their national interests, or the good of humanity, the winner will be left controlling and overseeing a significant chunk of the worlds transactions.

-Currently very few decentralized currencies are in a position to challenge the upcoming central coins.
-The most well known crypto currencies, including Bitcoin and Ethereum [@Ethereum:whitepaper], simply lack the price stability necessary to be a reliable store of value.
-While there have been attempts to create fully decentralized stablecoins, none have been proven to work in practice on a large scale.
-With the fundamental problems of money yet unsolved in distributed currencies, the future of the financial system might be decided by competition between the governments of the world and opaque proprietary alternatives.
+Currently no decentralized currencies are in a position to challenge the upcoming central coins.
+Even the most well known crypto currencies, including Bitcoin and Ethereum [@Ethereum:whitepaper], simply lack the price stability necessary to be a reliable store of value.
+While there have been attempts to create fully decentralized stablecoins, none have yet been proven to work in practice on a large scale.
+With the most fundamental problems of money still unsolved by distributed currencies, the future of the financial system might be decided by competition between the governments of the world and opaque proprietary alternatives.

-The winner of this race for the future of the financial system might come to determine level of freedom of the societies of the future down to the most basic aspects of our daily lives.
+The winner of this race might come to influence the most basic aspects of our daily lives.
 Where China and Facebook are making rapid progress, the Eurozone is still deliberating.
 Meanwhile their presence in the race might be vital in incorporating the values of personal freedoms and privacy.

 This thesis aims to provide a design for a digital euro that builds on, and recombines mechanisms used by today's stablecoin, and existing Distributed